PascalW24/Flashcard-quiz-system/README.md

         Flughafen
         tun
         ```
-    - The output file serves as a record for
+    - The output file serves as a record for the user to keep track of the progress.

 ## Implementation